Sanjay-aditya-C/covid19-excel-dashboard/README.md

-# covid19-excel-dashboard
+# COVID-19 Analysis & Prediction Dashboard using Excel

+## Project Overview
-A COVID-19 analysis and prediction dashboard built using Microsoft Excel, visualizing confirmed, death, and recovered cases through interactive charts and summary metrics to deliver clear, data-driven insights.
+This project presents a COVID-19 analysis and prediction dashboard created using Microsoft Excel.
+It visualizes confirmed, death, and recovered cases using interactive charts.

+## Key Features
+- Total confirmed, deaths, and recovered cases
+- Line, Bar, and Column charts for trend analysis
+- Doughnut chart showing overall averages
+- Clean and professional dashboard design

+## Tools Used
+- Microsoft Excel
+- Excel formulas (SUM, AVERAGE, IF)
+- Data Visualization Techniques

+## Purpose
+This is my first data analytics project and a starting point in my data analyst journey.